brillout/wildcard-api/docs/ssr-auth.template.md

 import getGreeting from '../common/getGreeting';

 (async () => {
-  // We don't have to pass `headers` here.
+  // We don't have to pass `req` when calling `getGreeting` on the browser-side. const messagePromise = getGreeting();

-  // (And actually, the HTTP request doesn't even exist yet.
-  // Wildcard is about to make the HTTP request to our Node.js server,
+  // There is no HTTP request yet; Wildcard is about to make an HTTP request to our
-  // which will be handled by `wildcardHandler` that will pass the
+  // Node.js server which will be handled by `wildcardHandler`.
+The `context.user`
-  // `headers` object to `getApiResponse`.) const message = await getGreeting();
+  // object is passed to `getApiResponse`. const message = await messagePromise;

   ReactDOM.hydrate(
     <div>{message}</div>,